hernantz/blog/content/one-configpy-to-config-all.md

 or [ansible-container][14] for both realms.

+[^1]: Now, not everything that is configuration should me handled through prettyconf.
+      For example, [lektor][12] is a flat-file cms, that lets you define the models in `.ini` files.
+This type of configuration that goes beyond doing a setting's key lookup, should be handled apart from prettyconf.

+      Another responsability that doesn't belong to prettyconf is populating configuration files of setting variables in the environment, since it is someone else's duty, like [python-dotenv][18].

+[^2]: Turns out that using `ChainMap` you can implement this very simple
+      [lookup algorithm][17].

+[^3]: A nice thing about `consul-template` is that it let's you use the same
+      configuration system on any environment.
+So when developing locally, you don't care about Consul, you app simply reads a config file.
+When in production, you can inject dynamic settings and [even secrets][18] to the app lookup algorithm.

+[^4]: The problem with using something other than plain text files is that you
+      will necessarily have to execute a program in order to get the desired configuration out of it.
+A programming language has control structures, can make calls to the internet, etc, so you can't known in advance the output you will get.
+[PEP518][21] is a proposal to use a TOML file for this and other issues.

+      Take as an example python's `setup.py`.
+You can't execute a `setup.py` file without knowing its dependencies, but currently there is no standard way to know what those dependencies are in an automated fashion without executing the `setup.py` file where that information is stored.

+      Another application that faces a similar problem is Vim with it's `.vimrc` file, it's written in a custom language called `VimL`.
+The [Xi][20] editor, fixed this problem by switching to TOML files and plugins for extending functionality.

 [0]: https://12factor.net/config "The twelve-factor app | config"
 [1]: https://12factor.net/backing-services "The twelve-factor app | backing services"